persunde/persunde.github.io/src/posts/How_to_create_a_free_static_website_with_Github_Pages.md

 > **NOTE:** If you are using **NEXT.JS**  do this instead:
 >
->     "predeploy": "next build && next export -o build/ && echo \"mydomain.com\" > build/CNAME && touch build/.nojekyll",
+>     "predeploy": "next build && next export && echo \"mydomain.com\" > build/CNAME && touch out/.nojekyll",
 >     "deploy": "gh-pages -b master -d build --dotfiles true"
 >
 > Github uses Jekyll to build your site, and it removes all files and